 After the permissions have been saved click Grant admin consent for Pritunl on the API permissions tab.

 Pritunl and set Expires to Never.
-Once done click Add and copy the Value in the Client secrets.
+Once done click Add and copy the Value from the list of secrets.
+The Secret ID is not relevant and should not be copied.
 Save this value for the steps below.

 Open the Overview of the Pritunl app in App registrations.
 Copy the Directory (tenant) ID, and Application (client) ID for the configuration below.

 Open the Settings in the Pritunl web console and set Single Sign-On to Azure.
 Copy the Directory ID and Application ID from the steps above.
 Then copy the Azure key value from the earlier steps into Application Secret.
 The Default Single Sign-On Organization will be used if none of the Azure groups match an existing Pritunl organization.